 Prekindergarten students are budding entrepreneurs at King School.
 As part of imagining and creating a restaurant, they researched their questions: "What kinds of restaurants are there?, Where do they get their food?, and Who works at a restaurant?"

 When preschool children see education as a place to experiment, create, construct, and connect, they develop a more expansive mindset about what school can offer them.
 They experience education as a path of discovery, understanding, wonder, and joy.

 These ideas are grounded in the Reggio-Emilia inspired, project-based teaching and learning practiced in the King School Preschool.
 We encourage our PreKindergarten (starting at age 3) and Kindergarten learners to collaboratively explore intentionally created vibrant classroom spaces where children are actively engaged in the process of learning from the earliest ages.

 Begin your child's academic journey in the King Lower School where our excellent, caring Faculty help students develop a foundation of skills vital for future learning and success.
 Faculty are deeply committed to King's approach to teaching and learning.
 We believe knowing students well is crucial for learning, because students who feel known and understood are more likely to engage fully.

 - Children’s early literacy skills emerge as they begin to write and read.
 Our workshop approach engages students with material that is of high interest and aligns with their personal goals.
-Students develop as avid and skilled readers and writers as they learn through project work and delve deeply into topics of interest.
+Students begin to develop as skilled readers and writers as they learn through project work and delve deeply into topics of interest.

 - Teachers address whole group skills and differentiate for the needs of each student within smaller groups and one-on-one meetings.